cjaburto/mongio-client/README.md

 ```

 ### MongoImport
-pass a object with the name and the path of the file.
+pass a object with the name,path and type of the file.
 ``` coffee
 file = name : whatever.csv, path : '/path/to/my/files', type: json/csv
 db.mongoimport(file).then (status)->